infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/Owner.md

 # Keap.Sdk.Core.Model.Owner
 Represents an owner entity in the system.
-Extends the BaseModel class.

 ## Properties